Towards Robust Low-Resource Fine-Tuning with Multi-View Compressed Representations: Experiments

 In this section, we present the experiments designed to evaluate our method.
 We first describe the baselines and training details, followed by the evaluation on both the sequence- and token-level tasks across six (6) different datasets.

-\paragraph{Baselines} We compare our method with several widely used parameter and hidden representation regularization methods, including Dropout \citep{dropout}, Weight Decay (WD) \citep{weightdecay} and Gaussian Noise (GN) \citep{vae}.\footnote{We use the same setting as \citep{vibert} to produce these baseline results.} Some more recent methods are also included for more comprehensive comparison, such as Adapter \citep{adapter}, Mixout \citep{mixout}, as well as the variational information bottleneck (VIB) based method proposed by \citet{vibert}.
-More information about these baselines can be found in \S\ref{sec:appendix_baselines}.
+\paragraph{Baselines} We compare our method with several widely used parameter and hidden representation regularization methods, including Dropout \citep{dropout}, Weight Decay (WD) \citep{weightdecay} and Gaussian Noise (GN) \citep{vae}.\footnote{We use the same setting as \citep{vibert} to produce these baseline results.} Some more recent methods are also included for more comprehensive comparison, such as Adapter \citep{adapter}, Mixout \citep{mixout}, as well as the variational information bottleneck (VIB) based method proposed by \citet{vibert}. \footnote{Some of our reproduced VIB results are lower than the results reported in VIB paper though we use the exact same code and hyper-parameters released by the authors.
+To ensure a fair comparison, we report the average result of the same three random seeds for all experiments.} More information about these baselines can be found in \S\ref{sec:appendix_baselines}.
 In this paper, we focus on regularization methods for hidden representation.
 Thus, we do not compare with data augmentation methods which improve model performance from a different aspect.

 \paragraph{Training Details} Same as \citet{vibert}, we fine-tune $\text{BERT}_\textrm{base}$ \citep{devlin-etal-2019-bert} for the sequence-level tasks.
 The token-level tasks are multilingual, so we tune $\text{XLM-R}_\textrm{base}$ \citep{conneau-etal-2020-unsupervised} on them.
 We use $\text{MVCR}_{l}$ to denote our methods, where $l$ is the PLM layer that we insert HAEs.
 For example in $\text{MVCR}_{1}$, the HAEs are inserted after the 1st transformer layer.
 On each layer, we insert three HAEs with compressed representation dimensions 128, 256 and 512, respectively.
 All HAEs are discarded during inference.
 For each experiment, we report the average result of 3 runs.